State Top Level Goals

 - Excellence in Service to Oregon’s Communities

-The new strategic plan for PASSHE focuses on five key areas, for which strategic goals and objectives were developed.
+The 2016-2020 strategic plan for PASSHE focuses on four key goals, for which objectives were developed.
 They are:

 Top level goal: